aristeia/zarvox/README.md

  - "Given a timeslot, play a playlist"

-##Usage instructions:
+## Usage instructions:
--Make a file in config named 'credentials' with entries in the form of 'key=value' -Fill it with the following fields: username (for what.cd), password (for what.cd), spotify_client_id, spotify_client_secret (get both by creating a developer account on their api site), db_user, db_passwd, db_name (all for a locally-hosted postgres db)
+ - Make a file in config named 'credentials' with entries in the form of 'key=value'
+ - Fill it with the following fields: username (for what.cd), password (for what.cd), spotify_client_id, spotify_client_secret (get both by creating a developer account on their api site), db_user, db_passwd, db_name (all for a locally-hosted postgres db)